nerovalerius/collision_avoidance/README.md

 The cobot's surroundings are sensed with two Intel D435 3D-Cameras, which are mounted above a human-robot-collaborative (HRC) workspace.
 Their point cloud streams are first semi-automatically aligned with the iterative closest point algorithm (ICP), such that the final 3D point cloud stream of the HRC workspace shows the whole workspace almost without any masked areas.

-## Contents

-Point Cloud Library, Robot Operating System, Intel D435, OctoMaps, MoveIt!, Rviz

-This package is built to filter two ROS PointCloud2 streams from two intel D435 Cameras, convert them into Octomaps and align the OctoMaps with a Franka Panda Robot Model inside Rviz with MoveIt!
+Afterwards, the point clouds are converted into Octomaps and visualized inside Rviz together with the 3D model of the cobot.

 ## Prerequisites
 - [Ubuntu Xenial](http://releases.ubuntu.com/16.04/)